Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Results

-The ratios of zonally averaged model 0 m KE to zonally averaged model 15 m KE in the diurnal band (Figure~\ref{fig:diurnal_zavg}c) are complicated, as anticipated, and are revealing of model strengths and weaknesses.
-The ratio of undrogued to drogued drifter diurnal KE is close to two near the equator, and greater than two at high latitudes, with relatively small error bars.
-The MITgcm LLC4320 total diurnal KE ratio follows the drifter ratio comparatively well over low- and mid-latitudes but is too low at high latitudes.
-The HYCOM total diurnal KE ratio follows higher latitude drifter values more closely, and also follows the mid-latitude drifter ratio well, but is much higher than the drifter ratio in latitudes equatorward of about 20$^{\circ}$.
-Yet, recall that HYCOM tracks the absolute drifter KE values equatorward of 30$^{\circ}$ more closely than MITgcm LLC4320 does (panels a and b).
-The ratio of 0 m to 15 m diurnal tidal harmonic analysis KE lies relatively close to unity over all latitudes, suggesting that stationary diurnal tidal motions are not a major contributor to the vertical structure of KE seen in the diurnal band.
+The zonally averaged diurnal band vertical structure proxy ratios in the models (Figure~\ref{fig:diurnal_zavg}c) are complicated, as anticipated, and are revealing of model strengths and weaknesses.
+The drifter ratio is relatively high near the equator and at high latitudes.
+The MITgcm LLC4320 diurnal KE ratio follows the drifter ratio comparatively well over low- and mid-latitudes but is too low at high latitudes.
+The HYCOM diurnal KE ratio follows higher latitude drifter values more closely, and also follows the mid-latitude drifter ratio well, but is noticably higher than the drifter ratio over many latitudes equatorward of about 20$^{\circ}$.
+Yet, recall that HYCOM tracks the absolute drifter KE values equatorward of 20$^{\circ}$ more closely than MITgcm LLC4320 does (panels a and b).
+The zonally averaged vertical structure proxy ratio for the diurnal tidal harmonic analysis KE lies relatively close to 0.5 over all latitudes.
+The relatively low ratios, and relatively low KE in the harmonically analyzed diurnal motions, suggests that stationary diurnal tidal motions are not a major contributor to the vertical structure of KE seen in the diurnal band.
+We will connect this to an analysis of vertical modes in the discussion section.